Getting Started with the API Client

 bytes_obj = resource.fetch_file_data(auto_convert=False)

-# Auto-convert to the appropriate object (for example pydicom.Dataset)
+# Auto-convert to the appropriate object (e.g., pydicom.Dataset)

 dicom_obj = resource.fetch_file_data(auto_convert=True)